There is always a reason for why you are chronically tired and have no energy -- sometimes it just takes some sleuthing!

 2) Anemia - This could be due to low iron, B12, folate, genetic conditions, or a result of chronic disease and inflammation.

-The "normal" reference range is massive for ferritin (the storage form of iron) and is far too low for B12 (in Canada you're considered "normal" if above 110, while Japan you are deficient if below 500).
+The "normal" reference range is massive for ferritin (the storage form of iron) and is far too low for both ferritin and B12.
+In Canada, you're considered "normal" for B12 if levels are above 110, while in Japan you are considered deficient if below 500.

 Checking markers for inflammation can sometimes be important with this because ferritin does not only tell us about iron stores - it is also an indirect marker for inflammation.
-This is why an iron panel should be run alongside ferritin, as well as other markers for inflammation, in order to accurately interpret ferritin results.
+This is why an iron panel should be run alongside ferritin, as well as other markers for inflammation and a CBC, in order to accurately interpret ferritin results.

-3) Cortisol Imbalance (or what is termed "HPA Axis Dysfunction") - So, so common and various stressors on the body and mind can impact this.
+3) Cortisol Imbalance (or what is termed "HPA Axis Dysfunction") - This is very common and various stressors on the body and mind can impact this.
 This means not only psychological stress, but ANY stressor on the body, like toxins from the environment, inflammation, lack of sleep, etc.

-Being stressed all the time puts strain on the body where, over time, the brain begins to dial down the signaling to the adrenal gland which means less cortisol is made, and thereby less energy.
+Being stressed all the time puts strain on the body where, over time, the brain begins to dial down the signaling to the adrenal gland which means less cortisol is made (and this can mean less energy).

-A single morning blood draw does not capture the rhythm of cortisol release, nor is it a reliable measure for more subtle cortisol issues -- urine and saliva are best, taking usually 4 or 5 samples across the day to check for the rise and fall of cortisol.
-I like running the DUTCH test for this (and other hormones) -- you can check out their website and sample reports here.
+A single morning blood draw does not capture the rhythm of cortisol release, nor is it a reliable measure for more subtle cortisol issues.
+The most accurate way to capture the cortisol rhythm (and what is used in research) is salivary testing.
+Taking 4 or 5 samples across the day allows us to observe the cortisol trend across the day.

 4) Nutrient Deficiencies - Even fresh, organic foods are depleted in the levels of nutrients they once held decades prior.
 I discuss this in my magnesium article you can check out here if you like.

-The millions of reactions that take place in our body require specific vitamins and/or minerals to do the job, so if something is missing, a whole chain of reactions gets mucked up like a jammed conveyer belt.
+The millions of reactions that take place in our body require specific vitamins and/or minerals to do the job, so if something is missing, a whole chain of reactions get back-logged, like a jammed conveyer belt.
 I discuss how challenging magnesium is to test and unfortunately many nutrients are not very straightforward.
-The reason is because what we find in the blood is not a reflection of what is actually in the tissue.
+The reason is because what we find in the blood is not a reflection of what is actually found in the tissue.

-Some lab tests are useful (like testing red blood cell zinc, or serum vitamin A or Vitamin D) but many are not.
+Some lab tests are useful (like testing serum vitamin A or Vitamin D) but many are not.
 A hair mineral analysis can be a useful tool that captures both the minerals, as well as a variety of heavy metals in the body (no vitamins though).
-Here is the test I prefer from Doctor's Data.
 No test is perfect and this test assumes we are excreting well and it's showing up in the hair (and that there isn't environmental contamination).

-The most common significant vitamin and mineral deficiencies are magnesium, zinc, vitamin E, B vitamins, and vitamin D (technically it's a hormone, not a vitamin).
-This doesn't include things like L-carnitine, choline, creatine, antioxidants, or other nutrients we source from food but are still very important.
+The most common significant vitamin and mineral deficiencies are magnesium, zinc, iron, copper, vitamin E, B vitamins, and vitamin D (technically it's a hormone, not a vitamin).
+Other important nutrients that are commonly inadequate and can lead to fatigue include things like L-carnitine, choline, creatine, and various antioxidants.

-You can imagine then that if someone has a meal, a snack, a meal, a snack, etc there is a constant yo-yo-ing of blood sugar and insulin (and some inflammation).
+Additionally, when someone has a meal, a snack, a meal, a snack, etc where blood sugar quickly rises, there is a constant yo-yo-ing of blood sugar and insulin (and some inflammation).
 When blood sugar goes up, so does insulin.
-When blood sugar drops down, we can feel weak, lethargic, fuzzy headed, trembly, cravings -- it's not good.
+When blood sugar drops down, we can feel weak, lethargic, fuzzy headed, trembly, cravings -- which often causes us to want to reach for another snack to help resolve the symptoms.
+It's not a good roller coaster to be on.

 Because carbohydrates play such a large role in our everyday lives (sandwiches, pizzas, buns, muffins, pasta, potatoes, grains, crackers, cookies, etc) most people are not metabolically flexible.
 This means that their body relies on carbs for energy and does not use fat stores well.
 You know you are metabolically flexible if you can go several hours without food (and function well, sometimes better, doing so).

-When testing for blood sugar issues (and insulin resistance) I like to see HbA1C (your average blood sugar over the last 2-3 months) as well as sometimes a fasting glucose & fasting insulin to calculate the HOMA-IR (an estimate of insulin resistance).
+When testing for blood sugar issues (and insulin resistance) I like to see HbA1C (your average blood sugar over the last 2-3 months) as well as a fasting glucose & fasting insulin, to calculate the HOMA-IR (an estimate of insulin resistance).